 - Cultural Difference

 Hmm, culture is changing.
-That is the truth, how many youths not older than 25 knows their local dialect?
+That is the truth, how many youths not older than 25 know their local dialect?
 Is that the fault of the youths?
 If you never made it compulsory that I learn my language or other cultural practices, why insist I subject my marriage choice to cultural practices?

 I strongly believe that the choice of a marital partner should be subjected to individual attributes, character and traits, not culture.
 I won’t debate the fact that, cultural differences used to matter back in the days of our parents, but do they still matter so much?
 I’m Yoruba and I was born and bred in Lagos, you are Calabar and you are born and bred in Lagos, how different do you think we’ll be?
 I once had a Delta roommate whose only attachment to being delta was his “Delta” name, which is not even his first name.

-Neither am I suggesting that you become entirely blind to your partners cultural practices.
+Neither am I suggesting that you become entirely blind to your partner’s cultural practices.
 You must find out how deeply committed/rooted to his culture s/he is, and find out if you can deal with that.
 Also, what happens to you if either of you dies, especially the husband.
-As much as the choice of who to date and eventually marry should be solely based on that individual, you must not leave out any loose ends, find out all you need to, because with sound information/knowledge, comes sound decision.
+As much as the choice of who to date and eventually marry should be solely based on that individual, you must not leave out any loose ends, find out all you need to because with sound information/knowledge, comes a sound decision.